 How Charitable Gift Annuities Work

-A charitable gift annuity can be established with a gift of $10,000 or more to KQED.
+A charitable gift annuity can be established with a gift of $20,000 or more to KQED.
 In exchange for your gift, KQED will pay you, and a second beneficiary, if you wish, income for life.
-Both income beneficiaries must be at least 60 years of age, unless payments are deferred.
+Income beneficiaries must be at least 65 years of age at the time their payments begin.

 - Generous, partially tax-free income for life